publishing-bitbytebit/PlainTxtPodcast/_transcripts/ComingToTerm.md

 `socie][communi{ty`...
 ME.
 Are there patterns to read in

-a chapter, a page, a paragraph, a sentence, a word
+a chapter, page, paragraph, sentence,a WORD?
-'cause when each comes to term we see categorized human thought.
+each a chosen `catergory|hierarchy` ingesting a text whether counting words or comparing books is another step closer ...

-so if we can amass and contrast the writing from our pasts
+'casue if we can amass and contrast the writing from our pasts
 Who cares if the results don't pass your scrutiny.
 There is power in the act of assemble.
 In knowing all the little parts that need accounted for
-—without reading|hearing|seeing every piece we see entirity differntly
+—without reading|hearing|seeing every piece we begin to see entirity differntly.

 ***